Help! My Child is Struggling with Reading

 • Reading Fluency

-These children will display some of these characteristics:
+These children will display some of the following characteristics:

 • Don’t know how to spell